 A DCO is an entity that is not under the direct supervision of the CCBHC but is engaged in a formal partnership with the CCBHC to deliver one or more of the nine required services.
 CCBHC services provided through a DCO must conform to the relevant applicable CCBHC criteria.
 The formal relationship is evidenced by a contract, Memorandum of Agreement (MOA), Memorandum of Understanding (MOU), or such other formal, legal arrangements describing the parties' mutual expectations and establishing accountability for services to be provided and funding to be sought and utilized.
 The formal relationship between CCBHCs and DCOs creates the platform for seamlessly integrated services delivered across providers under the umbrella of a CCBHC.
-DCO agreements shall include provisions that assure that the required CCBHC services that DCOs provide under the CCBHC umbrella are delivered in a manner that meets the standards set in the CCBHC certification criteria.
+DCO agreements shall include provisions that ensure that the required CCBHC services that DCOs provide under the CCBHC umbrella are delivered in a manner that meets the standards set in the CCBHC certification criteria.
 This includes provision of training and technical assistance to the DCO to ensure adherence to CCBHC criteria.
 DCOs are more than care coordination or referral partners, and there is an expectation that relationships with DCOs will include more regular, intensive collaboration across organizations than would take place with other types of care coordination partners.

 From the perspective of the person receiving services and their family members, services received through a DCO should be part of a coordinated care package with other CCBHC services and not simply accessing services through another provider organization.
 The DCO agreement will take active steps to reduce burden on individuals receiving services and their families when accessing DCOs' services.
 This includes coordinating intake processes, coordinated treatment planning, information sharing and direct communication between the CCBHC and DCO to prevent the individual or their families from having to relay information between the CCBHC and DCO.
-CCBHCs and their DCOs are directed to work towards inclusion of additional integrated care elements such as sharing EHR access, including DCO providers on CCBHC treatment teams and co-locating services.
+CCBHCs and their DCOs are directed to work towards the inclusion of additional integrated care elements such as sharing EHR access, including DCO providers on CCBHC treatment teams and co-locating services.
 Regardless of DCO relationships, the CCBHC maintains responsibility for assuring that people receiving services from the CCBHC receive all nine services as needed in a manner that meets the requirements of the CCBHC certification criteria.
+With regards to crisis services, specifically mobile crisis, lowa HHS expects to see a strong warm handoff/closed loop referral process occur between CCBHCs and their DCOs.